Feeds:

 There’s more . . . .

 My family lived on the highway in the 1950’s.
-Our paper boy was hit by a car (only a broken leg); Dad’s car was hit turning into our driveway one evening; and a coal truck loaded with coal wrecked into our yard once to avoid hitting the school bus that had stopped for my sisters. http://sunnybrooktales.wordpress.com/2009/05/05/coal-truck-wreck-on-the-mountain/.
+Our paper boy was hit by a car (only a broken leg); Dad’s car was hit turning into our driveway one evening; and a coal truck loaded with coal wrecked into our yard once to avoid hitting the school bus that had stopped for my sisters. https://sunnybrooktales.wordpress.com/2009/05/05/coal-truck-wreck-on-the-mountain/.
 No one was hurt in that accident, but it was perhaps the last straw for my dad.
 He moved the family to the more rural Back Valley Road.

 There’s more. . . .